nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_testing.rst

 ************************************

 #.
 To enter the DFU mode, long press **Button 4** on your development kit.
-   This action disables the Sidewalk stack and starts the `Zephyr SMP Server`_.
+   This action restarts the device in DFU mode where Sidewalk is not operational, and only `Zephyr SMP Server`_ is running.
+   When application is in DFU mode, all LED's will flash every 500 ms to signal that it is waiting for new image.

 #.
 To perform a firmware update, follow the Bluetooth testing steps from the `DevZone DFU guide`_.
+   When the update starts, the LED's will change the pattern to indicate upload in progress.

 #.
 To exit the DFU mode, reset your device.
    The device will restart in the Sidewalk mode.
    If the update completes successfully, the device will start a new image.
+   First boot up after DFU may take more time than usual (usualy about 60 seconds).
+During the image swap the application is silent, so be paitient and do not reset the device.
-   However, if the update fails, you will still be able to see the old image.
+   However, if the update fails, the old image will be started.

 Testing Power Profiles
 **********************